-- 4. The weight defaults to 100 making the Real Server active immediately. - 5.
-Leave Minimum Connections & Maximum Connections set to 0 which means unrestricted. - 6.
+- 4. The weight can be left at the default value of 100.
+This is a relative number, so if all Real Servers have the same value each server will receive the same amount of traffic. - 5.
+Leave Minimum Connections & Maximum Connections set to 0, this means unrestricted. - 6.
 Click Update. - 7.
-Repeat for the other Real Server.
+Now repeat these steps to add the second Real Server.